December 4, 2022

 It’s also wise to tell the potential client you need to crunch numbers after the call once you draw up a project outline and that you’ll have a clearer freelance project estimate to share in the near future.
 Save yourself time by sending potential freelance clients a client intake questionnaire before you even jump on a client call.

 I did this recently with a client, sharing one rate for a one-off article assignment, but being willing to drop that rate by about 10 percent if they could guarantee me at least three assignments at a slightly lower rate.
 Why?
 Because in many cases—it’s easier to write for the same client multiple times (in this case, I was securing $900 for two assignments rather than $500 for one) than to write one article for a number of clients.
+That’s because it takes me unpaid time to get set up in their system and onboarded.
+I don’t want to have to do that over and over again for 30 clients a month.
 It’s a secret of being a six-figure freelancer — you don’t want to write one-off assignments for a lot of clients.

 When an editor or client can’t budge on their rate, you might want to ask if you could have an extra week or so for the deadline, if you could interview two experts instead of three, or, if you could turn in a 1,000-word article instead of a 1,500-word article.
 Many editors will agree to one of these factors, especially once you’ve established a working relationship with them.
 (Look to this freelancer FAQ to answers to all of your other questions.)